ansible/test-network-modules/README.md

 ## Contributing Test Cases

 Test cases are added to roles based on the module being testing.
-Test cases should include both `cli` and `nxapi` test cases.
-Cli test cases should be added to role/tests/cli and eapi tests should be added to role/tests/eapi.
+Test cases should include both `cli` and `eapi` test cases.
+Cli test cases should be added to `role/tests/cli` and eapi tests should be added to `role/tests/eapi`.

 ### Conventions

 - Each test case should generally follow the pattern:

-  >setup —> test —> assert —> test again (idempotent) —> assert —> done
+  >setup —> test —> assert —> test again (idempotent) —> assert —> -teardown (if needed) -> done

   This keeps test playbooks from becoming monolithic and difficult to troubleshoot.

 - Include a name for each task that is not an assertion.
-(It's OK to add names to assertsion too.
+(It's OK to add names to assertions too.
 But to make it easy to identify the broken task within a failed test, at least provide a helpful name for each task.)

 ## License